PatrickSampaio/patrick-studies/Docker/DockerEngine.md

 -p tells that the port 10002 of the host will `hit` the port 80 of the docker container -name name the docker container as blog2
 And finally the image that the container is build upon is the tutum/wordpress

+### Linking containers for port isolation

+This is useful because you can expose a port of an docker container to only those that are actually going to use, thus making your application more secure.

+`docker run --name my-container -e MYSQL_PASSWORD=very_secure_password -d mysql docker run --name access-to-my-container --link my-container:mysql -p 10003:80 -d debian`

+The protagonist here is the `link` command, this command is the fundamental relation of microservice.
+This allows you to do work on the `my-container` container and the `access-to-my-container` does not care, and vice-versa.
+If you think, it makes those thing more like a unit.

+But what does the link command do?

+It's a bit messy my description of what if does, but i'm gonna try to explain.
+It's and flag that allows an container to connect to whatever container has that name.